bucardo/bucardo_org/Bucardo/cli/list_table.md

 title: Bucardo list table
 ---

 The **list table** command is used to list information about one or more tables that Bucardo knows about.
-It can also be called as **list tables**
+It can also be called as **list tables**.

 Example: